arnabseal16/Mastercard/README.md

 12. **Auto Scaling Notification**: To trigger Topic in context to Auto Scaling Group
 13. **SNS Topic** - To provide notifications from Auto Scaling Notification
 14. **Elastic LoadBalancer**: To Serve the Auto Scaling Group
-15. **EC2 Instance**: To Serve as a Bastion Host to connect to Instances in Private Subnet
+15. **EC2 Instance**: To Serve as a Bastion Host to connect to Instances in Private Subnet,and the Instances in the Auto Scaling Group
-## Acceptance Criteria:
-1. Include a vpc to enable future growth and scale
-2. Include private and public subnet - Public for Loadbalancer, Private for Instances
-3. Security Group to allow only minial ports
-4. Use latest AWS AMI
-5. Auto Scaling Group requirements: 2 separate volumes: 1- /, 2- /var/log, 3- Include a webserver of choice
-6. Design webservers to be logged in without root key
-7. Set Alarms to show if application is facing any issue
-8. Not to use any tertiaty Configuration Management Tool
-9. Automatically Add and Remove Nodes based on load metrics
-10. Manage growth and storage of logs
+16. **AWS Easltic IP**: To serve the NAT Gateway and Bastion Host
+17. **Elastic Block Storage**: To Serve the Auto Scaling Group Instances and Bastion Host
 ## Logic:
 The vpc contains two subnets, **public** to serve **LoadBalancer** and **Bastion Host**, and the **private** subnet to serve the **instances of autoscaling group**.
 The **Security Group** provides access to only **icmp**, **port 80**, **port 22** essential for Connectivity, Hosting and manual health checks, **443** and **8080** are added in to provide for SSL Termination and replacement of webserver respectively.